Minimally Invasive (non-surgical) Treatments

 6) Varicose Veins

-Venous insufficiency is an abnormal circulatory condition in which the valves in the vein that pump the blood back up to the heart become weak and don’t close properly, thus allowing blood to flow backwards down the leg (called reflux).
+Varicose Veins is an abnormal circulatory condition in which the valves in the vein that pump the blood back up to the heart become weak and don’t close properly, thus allowing blood to flow backwards down the leg (called reflux).
 Varicose veins are prominent veins that have lost their valve effectiveness and, as a result of dilation under pressure, become elongated, rope-like, bulged and thickened.
-Interventional radiologists treat varicose veins non-surgically using vein ablation , they seal the faulty vein closed using heat.
+Interventional radiologists treat varicose veins non-surgically using vein ablation (Radiofrequency Ablation) , they seal the faulty vein closed using heat treatment.

 Oxygen-ozone therapy is one of the most effective minimally invasive treatments currently available.
 Actions of ozone are: -